MariosMoraitis/Outlook_Automation/README.md

 - Use localized messages via configuration

 > The final app is compiled to `.exe` using **PyInstaller**, so Python is not required on the end user's system.
+> You can download the standalone executable for your platform from the [Release Page](https://github.com/MariosMoraitis/Outlook_Automation/releases), and run it without installing Python.

 ---